ZubairL/netlogoSimulation/README.md

-# Group 36's NetLogo Simulation - Battle of Bunker Hill
+# NetLogo Simulation - Battle of Bunker Hill

 ## How to Run
 Running our NetLogo Simulation is very simple.
 We are utilizing just one file: group36_battleofbunkerhill.nlogo.
 You can open this file directly in NetLogo.